maeneak/MauiHybridAuth/readme.md

-# .NET MAUI Blazor Hybrid and Web App Auth Sample
+# .NET MAUI Blazor Hybrid and Web App Auth Template
 This sample demonstrates how to build .NET MAUI Blazor Hybrid and Web Apps that shares common UI and also provides *authentication*.
 It uses ASP.NET Core Identity local accounts but you can use this pattern for any authentication provider you need to call from a MAUI Blazor Hybrid client.

 ## Running the sample